jku-win-dke/AISA-XMI-Mapper/README.md

 					]
 				]
 			) .
-		fixm:AircraftOperator
+3. **No** stereotype: For each UML class with no stereotype a SHACL shape is generated.
+If a UML class or one of its super classes are not based on an XSD datatype, it is also an RDFS class with its super classes as rdfs:subClassOf Triple added.
+In every case, super classes are added as sh:and statements.
+In case, there is an attribute called "uom", an sh:and statements needs to include the SHACL shape of that attribute.
+If the UML class (or one of its super classes) is connected to an XSD datatype, a SHACL property shape with sh:path rdf:value is added (together with its constraints and datatype).
+Attributes of classes are mapped into optional property shapes.
+In case the type of an attribute is one of a few possible XSD datatypes, the attribute's property shape targets a blank node shape with a single property shape that has the rdf:value as sh:path.
+The blank node shape is necessary to keep the structure of instance data consistant.
+In all other cases, attributes are simply mapped into optional property shapes.
+Connectoions of a UML class are also mapped into property shapes.
+Example attribute fixm:topOfClimb with an XSD datatype in fixm:TrajectoryPointRole, and attribute fixm:aircraftColours as well as connection fixm:aircraftType in fixm:Aircraft:

+		fixm:TrajectoryPointRole
 			a rdfs:Class , sh:NodeShape ;
-			sh:or (
-				[
 			sh:property [
-						sh:class fixm:Organization ;
+				sh:maxCount 1 ;
-						sh:path fixm:operatingOrganization
-					]
-				]
-				[
+				sh:node [
+					a sh:NodeShape ;
 					sh:property [
-						sh:class fixm:Person ;
+						sh:datatype xsd:boolean ;
-						sh:path fixm:operatingOrganization
+						sh:path rdf:value
 					]
-				]
-			) ;
-			sh:property [
-				sh:maxCount 1 ;
+				] ;
-				sh:path fixm:operatingOrganization
+				sh:path fixm:topOfClimb
-			] .
+			] ... .
-3. **No** stereotype: For each UML class with no stereotype (and with stereotype "choice with no outgoing connections) a SHACL shape is generated.
-If the class or its super class is not connected to an XSD datatype, it is also an RDFS class.
-In addition, super classes are added as rdfs:subClassOf and sh:and statements.
-In case, there is an attribute called "uom", an sh:and statements needs to include the SHACL shape of that attribute.
-If the element (or one of its super elements) is connected to an XSD datatype, a SHACL property with sh:path rdf:value is added (together with its constraints and datatype).
-If it is an UML class with no stereotype attributes and connectors are mapped using the basic mapping methods, otherwise only its attributes are mapped into sh:xone (see mapping of "choice" above).
-Example fixm:Aircraft:

 		fixm:Aircraft
 			a rdfs:Class , sh:NodeShape ;
 			rdfs:subClassOf fixm:Feature ;
 			sh:and ( fixm:Feature ) ;
+			sh:property [
+				sh:node fixm:FreeText ;
+				sh:maxCount 1 ;
+				sh:path fixm:aircraftColours
+			] ;
 			sh:property [
 				sh:class fixm:AircraftType ;
 				sh:maxCount 1 ;